Last updated on December 14th, 2023

 According to the infrared frequencies of the O – O bonds, the length of the dam is compatible with the superoxide (bond order about 1.6, and superoxide 1.5).

-It should be kept in mind that determination of whole-number oxidation state is a formalism, since covalent bonds are not necessary for flawless bond sequences in full electron-transfer.
+It should be kept in mind that the determination of the whole-number oxidation state is a formalism since covalent bonds are not necessary for flawless bond sequences in full electron transfer.
 In this way, all three models of paramagnetic HB-OTUs may be responsible to some extent for the actual electronic structure of HB-OTUs.
-But it seems more correct to have Fe (III) of iron model in Hb-OTu than Fe (II).
+But it seems more correct to have Fe (III) of the iron model in Hb-OTu than Fe (II).

 Different types of hemoglobin are a part of the normal development of the fetus and baby, but there may also be morbid deformable types of hemoglobin produced due to differences in genetics in a population.
 Some famous hemoglobin types such as sickle-cell anemia are responsible for diseases and are called hemoglobinopathy.
 Other types do not cause any special sickness, so they are called degenerative types.